U.S. Alerts

 Thursday

 Thursday: A chance of showers and thunderstorms after 2pm.
-Partly sunny, with a high near 93.
+Mostly sunny, with a high near 91.
 Chance of precipitation is 30%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 then Chance